All Natural DIY Gelatin Heart-Shaped Bird Feeder

 - He loved the leftovers!

 Note about the juices we used – we used mostly natural lemonade with just enough natural strawberry kiwi to make it red.
-Any juice will work though, I may hit up the natural market for some pomegranate juice before Valentine’s Day.
+Any juice works, though.
+I plan to hit up the natural market for some pomegranate juice before Valentine’s Day.